overnode-org/overnode/README.md

 # clusterlite
-Simpler but powerful alternative to Kubernetes and Docker Swarm
+Simple but powerful alternative to Kubernetes and Docker Swarm